Deep Reinforcement Learning: An Overview: Important Mechanisms

 GANs are notoriously hard to train.
 See \citet{Arjovsky2017WGAN} for Wasserstein GAN (WGAN) as a stable GANs model. \citet{Gulrajani2017} proposed to improve stability of WGAN by penalizing the norm of the gradient of the discriminator with respect to its input, instead of clipping weights as in \citet{Arjovsky2017WGAN}. \citet{Mao2016} proposed Least Squares GANs (LSGANs), another stable model. \citet{Berthelot2017} proposed BEGAN to improve WGAN by an equilibrium enforcing model, and set a new milestone in visual quality for image generation. \citet{Bellemare2017Cramer} proposed Cram{\'e}r GAN to satisfy three machine learning properties of probability divergences: sum invariance, scale sensitivity, and unbiased sample gradients. \citet{Hu2017} unified GANs and Variational Autoencoders (VAEs).

-We discuss imitation learning with GANs in Section~\ref{ThirdPerson}, including generative adversarial imitation learning, and third person imitation learning. \citet{Finn2016-Connection} established a connection between GANs, inverse RL, and energy-based models. \citet{Pfau2016} established the connection between GANs and actor-critic algorithms.
+We discuss imitation learning with GANs in Section~\ref{reward}, including generative adversarial imitation learning, and third person imitation learning. \citet{Finn2016-Connection} established a connection between GANs, inverse RL, and energy-based models. \citet{Pfau2016} established the connection between GANs and actor-critic algorithms.
+See an answer on Quora, http://bit.ly/2sgtpx8, by Prof Sridhar Mahadevan.